isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 ###  Springs

-A regular trampoline features steel coil springs while the springree features glass
-- reinforced rods that are located below the edges of the jumping mat.
+A regular trampoline features steel coil springs while the springree features glass-reinforced rods that are located below the edges of the jumping mat.

-Most people agree that springfree trampolines provides smooth, non
-- jarring bounce thats gentle to the joints and knees of the jumper.
+Most people agree that springfree trampolines provides smooth, non-jarring bounce thats gentle to the joints and knees of the jumper.
 On the other hand, some people argue that the regular trampoline gives a better bounce because of the coil springs, which helps in increasing the bounce.

 Overall, we can say that both the Springfree Trampoline and Regular trampoline have a comparable bounce.